noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Effect on Audience

 This scene and the techniques used within it allow the audience to see for themselves the extent that the 'five were vilified and misrepresented.
-These scenes also prepare the audience for the end of the documentary, where we are shown the lack of media coverage regarding the 'fives' somewhat helps show the imbalance of blame on media when later on they are proven to be innocent.
+These scenes also prepare the audience for the end of the documentary, where we are shown the lack of media coverage regarding the 'five's release.
 ## Receiving the news that they found the person who really committed the crime
 ### Description